openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    Where ``my_unisphere_host`` is the hostname of the unisphere instance and ``my_unisphere_host.pem`` is the name of the .pem file.

 #.
-Add this path to ``cinder.conf`` under the VMAX backend stanza and set SSL
+Add this path to ``cinder.conf`` under the PowerMax backend stanza and set
-   verify to True
+   SSL verify to True

    .. code-block:: console